The project in summary

 - improve the medical work environment, and reduce the stress of doctors, paramedics, and nurses.

-- 149 children (4 weeks-14 years ages), in long-term care and suffering from serious and/or degenerative pathologies;
+- 297 children and youths (1 week-19 ages), in long-term care and suffering from serious and/or degenerative pathologies;

-- 88 children, with congenital heart diseases or suffering from cardiovascular diseases, aged 10 months-17 years, primarily coming from Africa and participating to the program of the association Mécénat Chirurgie Cardiaque, based in Paris;
+- 178 children, with congenital heart diseases or suffering from cardiovascular diseases, aged 7 months-17 ages, primarily coming from Africa and participating to the program of the association Mécénat Chirurgie Cardiaque, based in Paris;

-Between February-December 2023, with Alta Mane support, the following activities have been implemented:
+Between February 2023-January 2025, with Alta Mane support, the following activities have been implemented:

-- 663 individual music-therapy sessions (for a total of 489h and 47 minutes) offered throughout the hospitalization and tailored to the needs, abilities, and socio-cultural specificities of 278 young patients (4 weeks-17 years ages), of which 27 preterm babies and 88 young patients suffering from cardiovascular diseases participating to the Mécénat Chirurgie Cardiaque The music-therapy sessions have indirectly reached 65-70% of the nursing staff in the Intensive Care Unit, as well as 90% of the parents in the Neonatal Care Unit;
+- 1’364 individual music-therapy sessions (for a total of 1’013h and 31 minutes) offered throughout the hospitalization and tailored to the needs, abilities, and socio-cultural specificities of the young patients, reaching 562 children and youths (1 week-19 ages), of which 62 preterm babies and 178 young patients suffering from cardiovascular diseases participating to the Mécénat Chirurgie Cardiaque program, as well as 267 parents in the Neonatal, Intensive Care and Medicine B2 Units.
+The music-therapy sessions have indirectly reached 60-70% of the nursing staff in the Intensive Care Unit, 10% in the Medicine B1 and B2, and 5% in the Neonatal Care Unit;

-- refinement of the linguistic glossary and audio recording in 6 languages.
+- finalization of the linguistic glossary, translated in 13 languages.